KhiriratSarit/academic-sarit/content/publication/khirirat-2022-finalthesis/index.md

 Applications of the algorithms in the thesis to central machine learning problems on benchmark data validate our theoretical results."
 featured: true
-publication: "*Stockholm: KTH Royal Institute of Technology, 2022. , p.
+publication: "*PhD Thesis:: Stockholm: KTH Royal Institute of Technology, 2022. , p.
 233*"
 ---